Easy Dumpling Sauce Without Soy Sauce Recipe

 The sauces used are hoisin, fish sauce, sriracha, rice wine vinegar, toasted sesame oil, mirin and sambal oelek.
 Mixed together this has a great, complex flavour that is perfect for dipping all kinds of dumplings.

-Key ingredients for this dumpling sauce recipe
+Key ingredients for this recipe

-Key ingredients for this dumpling sauce recipe
+Key ingredients for this recipe

 To make the sauce, add the hoisin to a small bowl.
 Hoisin sauce adds a nice sweetness to this dumpling sauce without the need to add any extra sugar – which you can’t say for many other dumpling sauces.